US and Poland urge tougher checks on foreign influence over 5G networks | Malay Mail

-WARSAW, Sept 2 — The United States and Poland believe suppliers of 5G network equipment should be rigorously evaluated for foreign government control, a joint declaration signed on Monday said, as Washington pressures allies to exclude China from 5G networks.
+WARSAW, Sept 3 ― The United States and Poland believe suppliers of 5G network equipment should be rigorously evaluated for foreign government control, a joint declaration signed yesterday said, as Washington pressures allies to exclude China from 5G networks.

-Chinese telecoms giant Huawei Technologies Co Ltd has denied US accusations that its equipment provides back doors for Beijing’s intelligence agencies, at a time when the two nations are embroiled in a trade war.
+Chinese telecoms giant Huawei Technologies Co Ltd has denied US accusations that its equipment provides back doors for Beijing's intelligence agencies.

-Huawei has a strong foothold in Poland, a close ally of President Donald Trump’s administration, and has featured national soccer hero Robert Lewandowski in its advertising.
+Huawei has a strong foothold in Poland, a close ally of President Donald Trump's administration, and has featured national football hero Robert Lewandowski in its advertising.

-“All countries must ensure only trusted and reliable suppliers participate in networks,” the declaration, signed by US Vice President Michael Pence and Polish Prime Minister Mateusz Morawiecki in Warsaw, said.
+“All countries must ensure only trusted and reliable suppliers participate in networks,” said the declaration, signed by US Vice President Michael Pence and Polish Prime Minister Mateusz Morawiecki in Warsaw.

-The declaration says it is important to ascertain whether a supplier is subject to control by a foreign government, has a transparent ownership structure and transparent corporate practices.
+The declaration says it is important to ascertain whether a supplier is subject to control by a foreign government and has both transparent ownership structures and corporate practices.

+Marc Short, Pence's chief of staff, said the agreement would ensure that all components, software and systems were designed with security in mind when developing and deploying 5G.

+“We must stand together to prevent the Chinese Communist Party from using subsidiaries like Huawei to gather intelligence while supporting China’s military and state security services ― with our technology,” he said in a statement.

 Huawei remains under scrutiny in Poland, where authorities arrested a Chinese employee of Huawei and a former Polish security official on spying allegations in January.